Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 We analyzed grizzly bear habitat selection using multiple sources of environmental data describing the Mackenzie Delta region.
-Vegetation class data for the region assigned a one of 47 classes (indicating the dominant plant type or terrain) to each 30x30 m cell.
+Vegetation class data for the region assigned a one of 46 classes (indicating the dominant plant type or terrain) to each 30x30 m cell.
 A digital elevation model for the region (with 30x30 m cell resolution) provided information on elevation and slope.
 We also used an RSF layer estimating resource use for Arctic ground squirrels (\textit{Urocitellus parryii}), a common grizzly bear prey item \citep{Barker2010, Edwards2015}.
-We considered $P = 6$ resource covariates: berry density, represented as a likelihood of having berries for each vegetation class; distance to turbid water, an indicator of broad whitefish (\textit{Coregonus nasus}; a grizzly bear prey item; \citealp{Barker2009}) density; Arctic ground squirrel density, taken directly from the RSF; sweetvetch (\textit{Hedysarum alpinum}; a key grizzly bear food item; \citealp{Edwards2015}) density, estimated by the vegetation class data; distance to the nearest of two towns in the region; and distance to six remote industrial camps (likely with little human activity).
+We considered $P = 6$ resource covariates: berry density, represented as a likelihood of having berries for each vegetation class; distance to turbid water, an indicator of broad whitefish (\textit{Coregonus nasus}; a grizzly bear prey item; \citealp{Barker2009}) density as well as riparian habitat; Arctic ground squirrel density, taken directly from the RSF; sweetvetch (\textit{Hedysarum alpinum}; a key grizzly bear food item; \citealp{Edwards2015}) density, estimated by the vegetation class data; distance to the nearest of two towns in the region; and distance to six remote industrial camps (likely with little human activity).
+We modelled these resources in two different ways, fitting the resource-only and resource-memory models twice to each bear with different interpretations: resources constant in time and resources that explicitly vary throughout the year.
+We expected that if the movement patterns we had observed were simply a result of the resource variation, as opposed to the bears memorizing the location and timing of these resources, then the resource-only model with seasonal resources would outperform any of our models including memory.
+We defined an interval of availability based on the literature \citep{Macdonald1995, Buck1999, Gau2002, MacHutchon2003}, and assigned the value 0 to every point on the grid outside the time interval for that resource.
+The null and memory-only model, which do not incorporate resources, are unaffected by this change, but since we needed to generate new available points for the seasonally varying resources, the model fits were slightly different for these models as well.

 Of the 21 bears with enough data for model fitting (at least two years of GPS collar data), we selected the eight with the most GPS fixes (these bears had at least three years of collar data).
 We set $\rho_s = 30$ meters, corresponding to the length of one grid cell for the environmental raster data, and we set $t^* = 365$ days.
 We used $K = 50$ control points when fitting the models.
 For each of these bears, we fit the models to the entire track as well as each year individually, comparing model selection between years.
 We then replicated that analysis using simulated bear tracks; for each bear, we simulated 100 movement tracks using the optimal parameters for each bear and the Mackenzie Delta environmental data.
 We simulated tracks of length $T = 600$ (approximately one year of grizzly bear GPS data, accounting for missed fixes and hibernation) and $T = 1200$ to evaluate how model selection accuracy changed with sample size.
 We used BIC to identify the hypothesis that most accurately explained each movement track, and also conducted likelihood ratio tests for each pair of nested models to determine the significance of specific behavioral signals.